 A condemning conscience is the foothold Satan (2 Corinthians 10:3-6) can use to twist our thinking (Genesis 3:5) about God.
 Coupled with a season of suffering, we can start to think God is displeased with us.
 We can become bewitched by our own abilities (Galatians 3:1) and start to think God expects more than what we are delivering, leaving us to try harder to complete our faith (Galatians 3:3).

 In doing so, we return to trusting moral efforts and place ourselves under the law again.
 Our faith is replaced with legalism.
 Our consciences are clear when we do good and our feelings tell us God is pleased.
 When we sin, we feel God is displeased and we try harder.

 God becomes the stern Father figure again, only this time He is more disappointed since we should know better.
 We become sin-focused, looking for sin in our own lives and in the lives of others.
-Our thoughts are filled with commentary about our performance verses the performance of others (2 Corinthians 10:12).
+Our thoughts are filled with commentary about our performance versus the performance of others (2 Corinthians 10:12).

 We become enslaved and examine every thought and action.
 We are reluctant to turn to God in prayer; we know He will just be disappointed.
 The enemy’s goal has been accomplished; we have removed ourselves from God’s means of grace.
 We are left anxious, burdened and heading to despair.
 We need a good theological view of a condemning conscience through the Gospel.
 The Gospel reminds us the Christian life has a dual nature.

 It is possible to be loved and accepted by God while we ourselves are sinful and imperfect.
 Martin Luther’s famous phrase is that Christians are simul justus et peccator—simultaneously righteous and sinful.

 When a person receives credited righteousness (i.e. is justified), he or she is still wicked!
 The justified status is not given to them because they have gotten their hearts into a certain level of submission and worship.- Tim Keller, Galatians for You